Huotes/CommitMaker/README.md

 Chuck Norris once ate four 30lb bowling balls without chewing.

 Chuck Norris destroyed the periodic table, because Chuck Norris only recognizes the element of surprise.

+If you spell Chuck Norris in Scrabble, you win.
+Forever.